DIPlib/diplib/README.md

   3-Clause BSD License
   see include/diplib/regions/labelingGranan2016.h

+- libics (its use can be disabled)
+  Copyright 2015-2017 Scientific Volume Imaging Holding B.V.
+  Copyright 2000-2013 Cris Luengo and others
+  GNU Lesser General Public License, Version 2.1
+  see dependencies/libics/GNU_LICENSE

-- pybind11 (not used in the DIPlib library, only used in the Python bindings)
+- pybind11 (only used in the Python bindings)
-  Copyright 2016 Wenzel Jakob, All rights reserved
+  Copyright 2016 Wenzel Jakob
   3-Clause BSD License
   see dependencies/pybind11/LICENSE

 Note that all of these have permissive open-source licenses similar in spirit to the Apache License.

+DIPlib also optionally links against:

+- LibTIFF (as installed on your system)
+  Copyright 1988-1997 Sam Leffler
+  Copyright 1991-1997 Silicon Graphics, Inc.
+  MIT-style license

+- ZLib (as installed on your system)
+  Copyright 1995-2017 Jean-loup Gailly and Mark Adler
+  MIT-style license